GoodSAM is a free, global, smartphone app that alerts registered Responders when someone nearby is in cardiac arrest.

 Alternatively, people with formal first aid or health qualifications can select ‘GoodSAM’ as their Registration Body and upload evidence of formal qualifications.

 Other than the documents required for upload there is no difference to registering under either Registration Body.

 Once registration is complete you will receive a confirmation email from GoodSAM.
 Please check your junk mail or spam folder if you don’t receive this.

 You will need to verify your email address in order for GoodSAM to process your registration.

-You will receive another email when your details have been verified and identity approved, prompting you to log-in to the GoodSAM Responder app on your smartphone.
+You will receive another email when your details have been verified and qualifications or identity approved, prompting you to log-in to the GoodSAM Responder app on your smartphone.

-As the GoodSAM Responder program expands, we receive a lot of registrations..
-To ensure the qualifications and identity of our Responders we manually verify each one individually.
-You can check the progress of your registration at any time by logging into the portal at www.goodsamapp.org.
+As the GoodSAM program expands we are receiving an increase in registrations.
+To ensure the identity and suitability of our Responders we verify each of these individually.
+You can check the progress of your registration at any time by logging into the portal at www.goodsamapp.org

 By signing up to GoodSAM you agree to the Terms and Conditions, including the GoodSAM Code of Conduct, which is available to view in the GoodSAM app.

 The Code of Conduct outlines expected behaviours when responding to a GoodSAM alert in Victoria.

 When you sign up as a Responder, you agree to abide by this Code, which has ten key areas of personal responsibility: